nbora0911/bora-notes/zero_to_one.md

 - Failure of cleantech startup, and why Tesla succeeded?
 - Seven Question every business must answer:
     1. The Engineering Question:
-       Can you create beakthrough technology instead of incremental improvements?
+       Can you create beakthrough technology instead of incremental improvements? -> atleast 10X improvement

     2. The Timing Question:
-        Is now the right time to start your particular business?
+        Is now the right time to start your particular business? ->
     3. The Monopoly Question:
-        Are you starting with a big share of a small market?
+        Are you starting with a big share of a small market? -> Define your market well > can you monopolize?
     4. The People Question:
-        Do you have the right team?
+        Do you have the right team? -> Apparently, never invest in a CEO that wears a suit?
+Really?
     5. The Distribution Question:
         Do you have a way to not only create but deliver your product?
     6. The Durability Question:
-        Will the market be defensible 10 and 20 years into the future?
+        Will the market be defensible 10 and 20 years into the future? -> Every entreprenuer should plan to be the last mover in her particular market.
     7. The Secret Question:
         Have you identified a unique opportunity that others don't see?

-Page 110
+##### Chapter 14: Founder's paradox
+- Extreme personalities
+- Founders are important not because they are the only ones who work has value, but rather a great founder can bring out the best work from everybody at their company.